iboB/maibo/README.md

 The author would like to thank [Chobolabs](http://www.chobolabs.com/) for their support and some pieces of the CMake code which were initially developed at Chobolabs and are used here

+And, of course, thanks to my lovely wife Maya who was the inspiration behind MaiBo and also supplied the first half of the name :)